 From Zimbabwe, Harare

 First of all, switch over to the first bus so that your HOD's ego is satisfied.
 Then, slowly, as an HR person, you should ask the driver of the second bus to be on time because the company's valuable time is getting wasted every day by 5 to 10 minutes.
-Pose this in the interest of the company and ensure that the second bus reaches at least a minute earlier than the 1st bus.
+Pose this in the interest of the company and ensure that the second bus reaches at least a minute earlier than the first bus.
 Then, slowly switch over to the second bus.

 I agree that for some days, you may have to face troubles, but there is no other way because the boss is particular.
 From your boss's point of view, it is also correct that HR should not be late.
 By following the above steps, both your and your boss's purposes are served.